• Skip to primary navigation

 One of my chickens appears it lost a knife fight.
 Probably it's cause of death...
 Haha.

-Grab one of your seasoned whole chickens and slide the chicken onto the open can half full of beer.
-The chicken should look like it's sitting down with it's body upright.
+Grab one of your seasoned whole chickens and slide the chicken onto the open beer can.
+The can should be inside the cavity of the chicken so it's sitting down with its body upright.
 It's ready, let's smoke it!

 Now that we have the chicken brined, dried, seasoned, and have a beer stuck up it's rear end; it's time to fire up those smokers and get to the fun part!